coreymwamba/phd-tools/README.md

     On Github, you can have up to three "collaborators".
 Go to *Settings > Collaborators* On Gitlab, you can set *roles* for "members" of your project.
 Go to *Settings > Members*.

-Alternatively, use webdav, Keybase, CVS, Onedrive... basically anything that will BACKUP YOUR WORK without you having to remember.
+Alternatively, use webdav, Keybase, CVS, Onedrive, (maybe) Dropbox... basically anything that will BACKUP YOUR WORK without you having to remember.
 Do this in at least **two places, as well as on external physical media** and save yourself any potential heartache.
 I am saying this because there is seemingly **no** research handbook that will tell you to backup your work.

 Backup your work.